 You means you or, if clause 1.1b applies, both you and the other person on whose behalf you are acting.

 4.1 Skillet is an online platform and booking system, in which Users can book services provided by Service Providers.
 Skillet enables Users to select and book services provided by Service Providers on Skillet.

 4.2 We only permit individuals over 18 years of age to become Users.

 4.3 We will use reasonable efforts to provide Skillet in accordance with these Terms and New Zealand law.

 4.4 At our absolute discretion, we may refuse to allow any person to register or create an account with Skillet or cancel or suspend or modify any existing account should there be reasonable suspicion of inappropriate conduct or abuse of us, Skillet or any Users.
 Inappropriate behaviours include the use of obscene or inflammatory language, or slurs that are racist, sexist, anti-LGBTTQIA+ (Lesbian, Gay, Transgender, Takatāpui, Queer, Intersex, Asexual) or bigoted toward any faith, economic status or creed.
 Such behaviours are detrimental to the operation of Skillet and antithetical to our values of inclusivity, empowerment and respect.

-4.5 We accept no liability for any aspect of the User and Service Provider interaction, including but not limited to the description, performance or delivery of services.
+4.5 We accept no liability for any aspect of the User and Service Provider interaction, including but not limited to the description, payment for, performance or delivery of services.